Inertial Profiler Certification Program (IPCP)

 IPCP COVID-19 Response:

 In support of the construction program, which is identified as an essential function, Caltrans and our partner UCPRC will abide by the schedule while implementing social distancing protocols.
-The next certifications scheduled for April 7th, 8th, and 9th may be delayed to May if the COVID-19 pandemic dictates this need.
-Extensions will be provided if the certification date is delayed so the construction program is not impacted.

 For the traveling public, the quality of a road is gauged by how smooth it "rides".
 While this may be largely subjective, measurable roadway characteristics such as pavement roughness or road profile are strongly related to this perception of ride quality.
 Smooth road profiles have become a standard measure of pavement quality.
 Smooth roads are associated with lower road user costs, favorable user perceptions of quality and acceptability, longer pavement service lives, and lower life-cycle costs.